luapower/website/www/md/faq.md

 ## Where are you going with this?

-My goal is to create a cross-platform environment for creating the next generation of desktop apps that run close-to-identically on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, a multi-threading/multi-process
+My goal is to create a cross-platform environment for creating the next generation desktop apps that run close-to-identically on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, a multi-threading/multi-process